atingupta2005/ansible-demo/README.md

  - ssh -i ~/.ssh/demo_id_rsa demouser@host1

 # Test Ansible is able to conenct to all hosts
- - ansible all  --module-name ping -u demouser
+ - ansible all -i hosts -m ping

 # Running ad hoc commands
 - ansible all -a uptime
 - ansible all -a "free -m"
 - ansible all -a "df -h"

+# Running Playbook
+ansible-playbook -i hosts playbook.yml